Changing or leaving your course

 What will employers think?

-Employers are likely to be impressed by a student who has taken proactive steps to rectify a situation and achieve stability.
+Employers are likely to be impressed by a student who considers alternative options and makes a decision to resolve a negative situation.
 This can be a useful skill when dealing with difficult situations or changes at work.
 Ensure any time you take out is used productively.